MrLar/AzurLaneData/README.md

 writing) publicly available
 on [their wiki page](https://azurlane.koumakan.jp/wiki/User:Riceist/BarrageDatamine).

-For context, I cannot be bothered to parse this data myself as I frankly enough about it.
-Feel free to make a PR if you have a proper parser though.
+For context, I cannot be bothered to parse this data myself.

 # License